jimmiebtlr/assets/README.md

 ### Mobile Icons
-If using the `ios` or `android` types add these to your `mobile-config.js` *Note: the icon names in `mobile-config.js` are confusing and arn't actually all the icons you need.
+If using the `ios` or `android` types add these to your `mobile-config.js` *Note: for `ios` the icon names in `mobile-config.js` are confusing and arn't actually all the icons you need.
 It's better to use the Xcode asset manager at this point*
 ```
 App.icons({
   // iOS